solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 _Note_. — The Stavropol meteorite is a flat brick-shaped object about 5 by 4 inches in area and 2 inches thick.
 It was seen to fall on March 24 (o.s.), 1857, at 5 P.M. by a man working on a farm, and at a distance of about eighty yards, at Stavropol in the Caucasus.
 The specimen is in the Petrograd Museum.
 See H. Abich., Bull.
 Acad.
 Imp.
 Sci.
 St. Pétersbourg, tom. ii.
 1860, p.
 407. The photographs are those of a section made from a fragment in the British Museum (Nat.
 Hist.).

 [Plate 17: Figure A](https://cdn.solaranamnesis.com/RandolphKirkpatrick/Nummulosphere-Part3/Plate17-FigureA.png) — Section of Snake River Basalt, 10x.
-Showing a slightly wider area than in Pl.
-14 A.
+Showing a slightly wider area than in Plate 14 A.

 Careful study will show the ridged band of a "marginal cord" like a spirally wound motor-car tyre, with "septa" across.
 For guide to centre of coil see diagram.